 To make Thai or Indian curry, you would add the curry spices from the very beginning.
 However, Japanese curry is seasoned with curry roux toward the end of cooking.
 Until then it’s just a plain soup/stew.

-What is Curry Roux?
+What is Japanese Curry Roux?

-If you prefer to make curry roux from scratch and have additional 30 minutes to spare, check out my Homemade Curry Roux recipe.
+If you prefer to make curry roux from scratch and have an additional 30 minutes to spare, check out my Homemade Curry Roux recipe.
 All you need is flour, butter, curry powder, and additional spice.

-Personalize the Store-bought Curry with Additional Seasonings
+Personalize the Store-Bought Curry with Additional Seasonings

-Growing up in Japan, curry was a “fast food” for my family; the food that my mom made ahead of time or previous day when she knew that she couldn’t prepare dinner in time.
+Growing up in Japan, curry rice was a “fast food” for my family; the food that my mom made ahead of time or the previous day when she knew that she couldn’t prepare dinner in time.